catswe/KANditioned/README.md

-# KANditioned: Fast, Conditioned Training of KANs via Lookup Interpolation ~~and Discrete Cosine Transform (DCT WIP)~~
+# KANditioned: Fast, Conditioned Training of Kolmogorov-Arnold Networks via Lookup Interpolation ~~and Discrete Cosine Transform~~

 Training is accelerated by orders of magnitude through exploiting the structure of the linear (C⁰) B-spline (see Fig. 1) with uniformly spaced control points.
 Because the intervals are uniform, evaluating spline(x) reduces to a constant-time index calculation, followed by looking up the two relevant control points and linearly interpolating between them.
 This contrasts with the typical summation over basis functions typically seen in splines, reducing the amount of computation required and enabling effective sublinear scaling across the control points dimension.